danielcanyi/cs5344ay24g2/README.md

 # Notes:
 - Articles scraped: `3949`
+- 14 Apr:
-- 14 Apr: added 335 articles from theworldtravelguy
+  - added 335 articles from theworldtravelguy
+  - added 100 articles from asiatours
 ## Terms
 - 1-shingle, 2-shingle and 3-shingle used for terms
   - Reason: attraction names are sometimes up to 3 words